chatwars/chatwars-api-docs/index.md

 For now all queues are limited in size by 1Mb, with discard-oldest policy.

 Please note, that at this moment, API is highly unstable.

+##FAQ
+Q: Why can I not declare my queues?
+A: Because their pre-declared for you.
+You only have to consume and publish

+Q: Why is this message continuously repeating itself?
+A: You may not be ack-ing the message the API sent which causes it to come back to you next restart.

+Q: Am I stupid?
+A: Yes.